Zane-/cder.nvim/README.md

 - [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
 - By default, the extension uses [fd](https://github.com/sharkdp/fd) to list directories and [bat](https://github.com/sharkdp/bat) to provide paging.
 You don't have to use these if you don't want to, but the dafault config will not work if you do not install them.
+- Additionally, `bash` is used to pipe the output of `fd` into `bat`, so if `bash` is not installed, the `command_executor` option will need to be changed.

 ## Setup

-Install using your favorite package manager:
+Install using your favorite plugin manager:

 [packer.nvim](https://github.com/wbthomason/packer.nvim):